CPR 4 Your Car - Professional Automotive Repair & Maintenance Services

 • Note if brake pedal feels different (spongy, soft, goes further to floor)

-• Contact CPR 4 Your Car in North Canton for immediate professional inspection
+• Contact your North Canton mechanic at CPR 4 Your Car for immediate professional inspection

-• Do NOT attempt DIY repairs on brake systems - this is a safety-critical system
+• Do NOT attempt DIY repairs on brake systems - let a qualified mechanic handle it

 When to Call for Towing